 Probate is a lengthy and expensive process of distributing a person’s property and assets after death.
-The courts survey the estate, order debts to be paid and then hand over the remaining assets to the surviving family members of the deceased.
-In general, probate is a process that should generally be avoided since it can take upwards of year or longer if there are any issues or complications, and that is not mentioning the price, which can cost up to seven percent of the estate’s total value.
+The courts survey the estate, order debts to be paid and then distributes the remaining assets to the surviving family members of the deceased.
+In general, probate is a process that should be avoided since it can take upwards of a year or longer if there are any issues or complications, and that is not mentioning the price, which can cost up to seven percent of the estate’s total value.

-A will is a document that states a person’s final wishes on how their property should be handled and takes the decision making out of the hands of the courts.
+A will is a document that states a person’s final wishes on how their property should be handled.
 A will decides which family members and heirs receive any money or property left in the estate.
 The biggest issue with a will, however, is that the document must still be me administered by the courts and pass through probate in order to be validated.
-In the simplest terms: a will still has to deal with the hassles, complications and expense of probate court.
+In the simplest terms: a will still has to deal with the hassles, complications, and expense of probate court.

 Why Should I Want to Avoid Probate?

-There are many issues and inconveniences with going through probate, the least of which is having to manage the deceased person’s affairs while also trying to mourn them at the same time.
-On top of that heavily emotional ordeal, probate can also put a strain on your family for many other reasons, which include:
+There are many issues and inconveniences with going through probate, the least of which is having to manage the deceased person’s affairs while also trying to mourn their passing at the same time.
+On top of the recent grief, probate can also put a strain on your family for many other reasons, which include:

 Financial stress because of the price